 An example would be you were rear-ended in a car accident that involved no fault on your part.
 You went to the emergency room yet required no follow-up treatment or minimum follow-up medical care.
 In this case, an insurance adjuster may attribute a 1.5 factor.

-If, however, you were in the same car accident and required extensive medical care and surgery for a herniated disc in your neck or low back.
+If, however, you were in the same car accident and required extensive medical care and surgery for a herniated disc in your neck or lower back.
 In that case, the multiplier would be on the high end, and a personal injury attorney may seek a much greater amount than that multiplier provided for your case.

 Calculating pain and suffering damages with a personal injury claim to determine the value of a settlement is not as simple as the multiplier method seems.
-Ultimately a judge or jury may need to decide what is fair compensation for your injury claim.
+Ultimately, a judge or jury may need to decide what is fair compensation for your injury claim.

-The Per Diem Method
+The Per Diem Method for Calculating Pain & Suffering

-However, insurance companies do not use this method in most personal injury cases.
+However, most insurance companies do not use this method in personal injury cases.

 How to Maximize Damages in a Personal Injury Case in Texas?

 The best way to maximize your damages in a personal injury case in Texas is to hire the best attorney near you to handle your case.
 You should also seek medical care promptly and follow your doctor’s recommendation.
-When an adjuster is looking at your pain and suffering damages, gaps in medical care will be considered.
+When an adjuster looks at your pain and suffering damages, gaps in medical care will be considered.